osherjacobs/LabWork_Findings/bad-successor-lab-writeup-v3.md

 ## Conclusions

-The Bad Successor dMSA attack primitive is viable at the protocol and KDC level on unpatched Windows Server 2025 DCs.
+The Bad Successor dMSA attack primitive surfaces at the protocol level on build 26100.32230 — a build that should be patched.
+Whether this reflects incomplete patching, residual protocol behavior, or a tooling artifact is unresolved without a confirmed RTM baseline.

 Public tooling cannot currently complete the attack chain end-to-end without modification.
-This creates a gap between theoretical exploitability and practical weaponization.

-The SpecterOps demonstration (October 2025) suggests their chain relied on functionality not currently present in public tooling.
+The SpecterOps demonstration (October 2025) suggests their chain relied on functionality not present in current public releases.

-The detection is **tool-agnostic** — the invariant is a critical attribute write in the attack chain, not the tool.
+The detection is **tool-agnostic** — the invariant is the attribute write, not the tool.
 Any implementation that successfully writes `msDS-ManagedAccountPrecededByLink` will trigger EID 5136.
 The rule is production-ready.

-**Patch recommendation:** Update Server 2025 DCs to build 26100.4946 or later.
+**Patch recommendation:** Update Server 2025 DCs to build 26100.4061 or later (KB5058383).

+---

+## Further Research

+The following questions are unresolved and represent the direction of follow-on work:

+1. **Does the primitive genuinely survive the patch?**
+   Reproduce Step 3 against a confirmed RTM build (26100.1) with Windows Update fully blocked.
+If the KDC returns a valid TGS there too, the patch is not closing the protocol primitive — only the privilege path to `CreateChild`.
+If it fails, the result on 26100.32230 was a tooling artifact.

+2. **Can the Rubeus parsing bug be fixed?**
+   The `PA_DMSA_KEY_PACKAGE` ASN.1 parser crashes on the `previousKeys` OPTIONAL field.
+A correct fix would add null guards and handle absent fields per the RFC.
+The question is whether a correctly parsed ticket on a patched build contains usable DA key material or zeroed/stub values — the patch may be operating at the key material level rather than the TGS issuance level.

+3. **Post-patch primitive (GenericWrite path)**
+   SpecterOps documented a post-patch path requiring `GenericWrite` on a target object.
+This lab did not test that path.
+It represents the realistic misconfiguration vector in environments that have applied KB5058383.

+4. **Detection coverage on RTM build**
+   Validate that EID 5136 fires identically on a confirmed unpatched (26100.1) DC.
+The detection rule should be build-agnostic, but telemetry confirmation on RTM is outstanding.

+5. **SharpSuccessor reliability under LDAP signing**
+   The intermittent silent attribute write failure against hardened Server 2025 is undocumented.
+Whether this is a race condition, a signing negotiation timing issue, or a bug in the tool's LDAP write handling deserves a dedicated investigation.

 ---